Newcastle Center Coordinator

 It might be a good idea to open a Bank of America checking/debit account for your student if they don’t already have one.
 Bank of America is partnered with Barclays in the UK.
-If your student has a Bank of America account, they can use Barclays ATMs and branches without incurring any fees.
+If your student has a Bank of America account, they can use Barclays ATMs and branches to minimize the international fees.

-Students going for the full year, or who wish to hold a part-time job also have the option to open up a UK bank account.
+Students going for the full year who wish to hold a part-time job also have the option to open up a UK bank account.

 Other ATM and debit cards should work in all ATM machines.
 It is wise to keep your student’s money in their debit account and have them pay with that whenever possible to avoid ATM fees and to get the best exchange rate of the day.
 This also makes it easy for you to transfer or deposit money into their account for them if necessary.
 Students should be aware that our American credit cards and ATM cards do not have a "chip & pin," which is used for most UK transactions.
 Therefore, it is recommended that students keep some cash on hand at all times while in the UK.

 We have advised students to contact their banks and credit card companies to inform them that they will be out of the country so that their accounts aren’t frozen once international activity occurs.
 While doing so, they should also check to see what international fees are incurred when using each of their cards i.e. ATM withdrawal fees, currency conversion fees, etc. Also, you should check to see if your student’s bank is partnered with any banks overseas.
 The current exchange rate is 1 USD = .64 GBP.